kelymacielbp/api-testing-project/README.md

 # API testing

-**Credits:** This content explores a subject based on the ideas and research of Julio de Lima. https://github.com/juliodelimas

 ## What is an API?
 An API (Application Programming Interface) is a type of software implementation that allows exposing a backend application to the outside world without the need for access to its source code.